adamconkey/geometer/README.md

 My goal for this repo is to eventually have a complete implementation of the algorithms described in the text, which will serve as the basis of a computational geometry library in Rust.
 I will then build from there, exploring more modern concepts and algorithms.
 My priorities are to have relatively easy-to-read code, a great test suite, and nice visualizations.
 I will have these three objectives in mind as I build out this repo.

+---

 ## Running the Visualizer

 A simple visualizer is provided using the [`egui_plot`](https://github.com/emilk/egui_plot) crate.
 This provides a local webapp to visualize polygons.
-Currently this is _very_ simple, and just visualizes the polygons themselves.
-I have plans to support visualizations of results from the tests.
+Currently this is _very_ simple, and just visualizes the polygons themselves as well as a triangulation.
+Once more algorithms are implemented I plan to add animations so that one can view the different algorithms in action.

 To run the visualizer, simply do:
 ```bash